 Ross will delivered the 2020 Ray Bradbury Visiting Writer Lecture on Thursday, Oct.
 29. This essay has simultaneously been published in NUVO.
 Ray Bradbury, for Kathryn H. Ross, is no ordinary science fiction writer.
 Of his short stories involving African Americans, she says “He writes, not about us but for us; he sees us as […]

-Category: Arts and Humanities
+Announcement Arts and Humanities Faculty and Staff

 On Monday, October 27 at 7 pm EST, Rutgers University’s distinguished historian and Africana Studies scholar Tiffany M. Gill, Ph.D. and Tyrone Freeman will be in conversation on Black women’s generosity and common themes between Africana Studies, Black Women’s History, and Philanthropic Studies.
 Register here: http://bit.ly/FreemanEvent Assistant Professor of Philanthropic Studies at the Lilly School of Philanthropy, Tyrone […]